wechaty/docusaurus/jekyll/_posts/2021-06-06-gsod-2021-third-meeting.md

 - [0:00:20](https://youtu.be/GE4Kq0JSdYE?t=20) 1.
 Week Summaries
 - [0:15:10](https://youtu.be/GE4Kq0JSdYE?t=910) 2.
 Discussion about the scope and size of PRs
 - [0:19:07](https://youtu.be/GE4Kq0JSdYE?t=1147) 3.
 Explanation for not updating the Wechaty follow-ups
 - [0:20:25](https://youtu.be/GE4Kq0JSdYE?t=1227) 4.
-Presentation on things you should remember when you are documenting
+Presentation by Simin on things you should remember when you are documenting
 - [0:29:00](https://youtu.be/GE4Kq0JSdYE?t=1740) 5.
 Questions & Comments

 You can learn more from our [meeting notes][meeting_notes].